-In common with other Nottinghamshire Environmental and Outdoor Education Centres, StM aim is to enhance and enrich pupils' curriculum and develop pupils' awareness, understanding and appreciation of the environment through participation in a range of outdoor studies and activities.
+Whilst at StM we aim to enhance and enrich the curriculum and develop pupils' awareness, understanding and appreciation of the environment through participation in a range of outdoor studies and activities.

 A residential experience creates tremendous opportunities for personal, social and health education.

-At StM, these aims are developed in the context of its location in Hathersage, a rural village in the Peak District National Park.
+These aims are developed in the context of its location in Hathersage, a rural village in the Peak District National Park.